What MLLMs Learn about When they Learn about Multimodal Reasoning: Experiments

 \section{Experiments}

-We focus on open-weight multimodal reasoning models in the 7–9B parameter range, along with the backbone counterparts.
-This setup is motivated by two factors: transparency of training methods and data, which is available only for open models, and the fact that most publicly released multimodal reasoning models fall within this size range.
-We assemble seven model families, yielding 13 checkpoints in total by including both SFT-only and RL-finetuned variants where available.
+We study open-weight multimodal reasoning models in the 7-9B range and their backbone counterparts, motivated by the transparency of open models and the fact that most released multimodal reasoners fall within this scale.
+We evaluate seven model families, totaling 13 checkpoints, including both SFT-only and RL-finetuned variants where available.
 We include Qwen-2.5-VL~\citep{bai2025qwen2} and GLM-4.1V-Base~\citep{hong2025glm} as backbone models.
 Direct multimodal Reinforcement Learning (RL) models comprise VL-Rethinker~\citep{wang2025rethinker} and ShareVL-R1~\citep{yao2025sharevl}.
 Models trained with multimodal Supervised Finetuning (SFT) followed by multimodal RL include Vision-R1~\citep{huang2025visionr1} and R1-Onevision~\citep{yang2025r1onevision}, while those using textual SFT followed by multimodal RL include Revisual-R1~\citep{chen2025revisual}\footnote{Revisual-R1 adds additional textual RL, yet we group it as textual SFT $\rightarrow$ multimodal RL for consistency. } and Open-Vision-Reasoner (OVR)~\citep{wei2025ovr}.
-Finally, GLM-4.1V-Thinking~\citep{hong2025glm} falls outside these categories, since its training data is not publicly disclosed.
+Finally, GLM-4.1V-Thinking~\citep{hong2025glm} falls outside these categories because its training data is undisclosed.

-We additionally evaluate six larger models, yielding eight runs in total by including both Gemini-2.5-Flash~\citep{comanici2025gemini} and Claude 4 Sonnet~\citep{anthropic2024claude4} in “thinking” and “non-thinking” modes: Qwen-2.5-VL-72B, VL-Rethinker-72B, Gemini-2.5-Flash, Claude 4 Sonnet, and GPT-O3/4O~\citep{openai2025introducingo3}.
+We additionally evaluate six larger models, yielding eight runs in total by including both Gemini-2.5-Flash~\citep{comanici2025gemini} and Claude 4 Sonnet~\citep{anthropic2024claude4} in ``thinking'' and ``non-thinking'' modes: Qwen-2.5-VL-72B, VL-Rethinker-72B, Gemini-2.5-Flash, Claude 4 Sonnet, and GPT-O3/4O~\citep{openai2025introducingo3}.
 For each model, we follow the recommended decoding configurations to generate both reasoning and final answers.
 Most models employ greedy decoding and yield deterministic outputs.
 Full experimental details and results are in~\Cref{subsec:ax_exp_full}.

 \paragraph{Weak textual reasoning in existing multimodal SFT models.} We take it as baseline that current multimodal SFT models show limited reasoning following~\cite{chen2025revisual}: their data are easier than text-only sets, leading to weaker performance on reasoning benchmarks.
 Building stronger data is hindered by the lack of open multimodal reasoning traces (see~\Cref{subsec:ax_prelim} for discussion).